vlmontegrande/rivals-blog/content/index.md

     **Greatest Achievement:**
     1st at Heat Wave 3 2019, 103 entrants, made CakeAssault look silly

     While his stats may not jump out at you, Blue was in contention for the best player in the world at certain points.
 An Arizona legend, he career started with a bang by a placing just outside of the top ten.
-His magnum opus was his Heat Wave 3 performance, where he faced off against CakeAssault.
+His magnum opus was his Heat Wave 3 performance, where he faced off against CakeAssault in grand finals.
 This set was so dominant from Blue that CakeAssault had to bring out the rarely-seen Zetterburn secondary, just for that to get dismantled too.
 For those in the scene at the time, Blue was one of the top threats to watch out for.

 - CheesyPotato